 "Even in the book of lies sometimes you find truth."Time and time again a story is told with the classic hero vs. villain setup with the villain committing acts deemed evil by good, neutral, and the normally apathetic.
 The villain usually commits said acts for their own personal reasons, be it pride, ambition, self-righteousness, megalomania, or even love.
 But wait, they have a justified reason for their actions?
 They may not be so much evil as they are anti?
 They may end up sending the hero into a depression after their motives come to light?
 Here is a villain who has a justified reason for being what they are, or has justifiable motives, or makes accurate assessments of the world or the hero/es.
 In any case, this is a villain who unexpectedly has a point about something.
+Or even if they are none of all they are still too close to the truth for comfort.
 Due to the nature of their villainy, if they become too excessive in their methods they can easily fall under Well-Intentioned Extremist.
 In-Universe they can easily fall under Designated Villain.
 Compare Anti-Villain and Ambiguously Evil.
 Compare Jerkass Has a Point and Strawman Has a Point for other characters designed to be detestable who nevertheless are right about something.
 Compare The Horseshoe Effect, when two people purport to be ideological opponents and yet have beliefs in common.

 — Andrew Ryan, BioShock